The Wedding Singer: Other responses

 Boy George responded to the film, saying that when he saw Alexis Arquette doing an impersonation of him and singing "Do You Really Want to Hurt Me", he thought it was hilarious.

-The film has frequently been ranked as one of Sandler's best comedies.
+The film has frequently been ranked as one of Adam Sandler's best comedies.

 Soundtrack

 Two soundtrack albums for the film, called The Wedding Singer and The Wedding Singer Volume 2, were released in 1998, and contained mostly new wave songs.
-While the film had the actors performing many of the songs, the soundtrack albums, for the most part, contained the original versions of the songs instead, as well as the songs that were in the background during the film and original songs and dialogue from it.
-Only for "Rapper's Delight" its rendition by Ellen Dow was used, in combination with the original recording.
+While the film had the actors performing many of the songs, the soundtrack albums, for the most part, contained original versions of them instead, as well as the songs that were in the background during the film and original songs and dialogue from it.
+Only for "Rapper's Delight" was its rendition by Ellen Dow used, in combination with the original recording.

 The track listing of the first album is: